azuredevcollege/aidevcollege/day2/CognitiveServices/Challenge/CognitiveServices.md

 For this entire challenge we can create a `Resource Group` called `CognitiveServices` as previously shown and described in the **Azure Portal**.
 All Cognitive Services can be `added` and deployed in this Resource Group.

+In the upcoming tasks, we will reuse the `Compute Instance (VM)` from the __Azure Machine Learning Service__ and create a new Notebook.
+We can click the `New` button and create a new Notebook of type: `Python 3.6 - AzureML`.
+A new browser tab should open up and we can click the name `Untitled` and rename it to `CognitiveServices.ipynb`.

 Let's look at the first pillar of Cognitive Services - Language.

 # Language